denotation-io/denotation-io.github.io/_posts/linguistics/2020-3-30-making-sense-when-nothing-makes-sense.md

 ---

-**This is an old post written at the beginning of the Covid-19 pandemic.
-But the content is still relevant, so I reposted it here.**

-In the last weeks, our world has become a rather surreal place.
-As I speak, the COVID-19 pandemic has already affected 800,000 people across the world, resulting in thousands of deaths, putting entire countries under lockdown, closing industries and national borders.
-In this time of extreme change and uncertainty, we are all struggling to adapt and to make sense of the current situation.
-But what is 'making sense'?
-Where do we find meaning?
-How do we know we've found it?

 The meaning of meaning is a question that has been keeping philosophers and linguists awake at night for a long, long time, and which keeps *me* awake at night.

 I am a computational semanticist.
 Semantics is the study of meaning.
 My job, computational semantics, is to study meaning by producing computer simulations of all the different ways humans make sense of sentences, words, situations, what exists (the real world) and what does not exist (what I will call 'possible worlds').

 It may come as a surprise to you that I don't know what it is that I study.
 I am supposed to dissect meaning, but I am not sure what meaning is.
-Still, thinking about it, that's no different from what happens in other disciplines.
+Still, thinking about it, that is perhaps no different from what happens in other disciplines.
 Physicists, for instance, debate about the nature of time.
 Biologists debate about the nature of life.
 We semanticists debate about the nature of meaning.

-What I would like to do today is tell you about various linguistic theories of meaning, and how they highlight different aspects of humans' thirst for 'making sense'.
-Specifically, I would like to explain that the scientific concepts that have been explored over the years can be helpful to all of us, right now, when thinking about our place in what is a very confusing world.
+There are of course various linguistic theories of meaning, which highlight different aspects of humans' thirst for 'making sense'.
+The scientific concepts that have been explored over the years can be helpful to all of us, right now, when thinking about our place in what is often a very confusing world.

 I should point out that those theories are somewhat at odds with each other in the scientific literature, and correspond to different 'camps' holding sometimes incompatible view points.
 There is much work to be done to reconcile them -- if they are reconciliable at all.
 However, my personal stance as a scientist is that each of them holds important insights about our relation to meaning, and that together, they convey a precious narrative about one of the most fundamental aspects of the mind.

-Coming next... we will discuss the notions of grammar and acceptability, and how we human beings, always strive to find meaning, even in what might appear senseless.
+So in this post, we will discuss the notions of grammar and acceptability, and how we human beings, always strive to find meaning, even in what might appear senseless.
 We will inspect the notion of meaning with respect to possible worlds -- what is not here and now but that our minds can nevertheless conceptualise -- and we will see how those possible worlds naturally model the sheer heterogeneity and dynamicity of meaning, allowing us to go beyond what we thought we knew and believed.
 Finally, we will see that meaning is not something that things *have*, but something that we *do*, collectively.
 And I will conclude that especially in times of crisis, we must trust that ability to *do* meaning, our ability to MAKE sense.

 ## Meaning and grammar

-I will start rather unconventionally, by telling you about a strand of research which is actually not so invested in meaning: the Chomskian linguistic tradition.
+Let us start rather unconventionally, with a strand of research which is actually not so invested in meaning: the Chomskian linguistic tradition.
 The reasons why this tradition has kept meaning at bay are interesting, and they will give us a good departure point to understand what it is that we are talking about.

 When you think about what a linguist does, you may think of your grammar lessons at school.
 Regardless of your mother tongue, you will probably have learned rules that tell you, for instance, how to combine a subject and a verb together.
 In English, the sentence *She sleeps* is syntactically correct: we are combining a third person singular subject with a third person singular verb.
 But the sentence *She sleep* is incorrect: here, we have tried to combine a singular subject with a plural verb.
 Similarly, the sentence *She slept in a tent* is correct (you can build the syntactic structure of that sentence), but *She slept a tent* is not (there is no possible syntactic tree for that sentence).